Archeryisthebest08/Guardiobot-Extension/README.md

 This helps you make better decisions while navigating Roblox.

-[Blur content feature] (COMING SOON) automatically hides inappropriate material, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
+Avatar Filter: automatically hides inappropriate material, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
+(COMING SOON)